aegisora-ai/aegisora.ai/CONTRIBUTING.md

 - developer experience
 - documentation

 Passing CI does not automatically guarantee approval.
+Due to our strict enterprise rules, all PRs require at least one approving review from a Core Maintainer before merging.

 ---

-# Community
+## Community

 Be respectful.
 Help other contributors.
 Review code.
 Improve documentation.
 Share ideas.
 Open source succeeds through collaboration.

 ---

-# Thank You
+## Thank You

 Thank you for helping build the future of secure autonomous AI systems.